Course Requirements for the Doctor of Philosophy at CUNY

 Elective and transfer credits

 In addition to the core requirements, students must complete 28 credits of elective courses.
 One of these courses must be an advanced methodological course or an advanced statistical course.
-Students can transfer up to 15 credits from a higher degree (e.g., M.A., MPhil, J.D.), upon approval from the Executive Officer.
-Students can take up to 2 Independent Studies upon approval of the Executive Officer.
+On the second year students can transfer up to 15 credits from a higher degree (e.g., M.A., MPhil, J.D.), upon approval from the Executive Officer.
+Students can take up to 1 Independent Studies upon approval of the Executive Officer.
 The Independent Study courses cannot be directly related to the dissertation (e.g., a chapter of the dissertation) and must result in a specific end product (e.g., a journal article to be submitted for publication).

 Criminal Justice PhD Program’s Learning Goals.